BjarkeHautop/bayesSSM/README.md

 inference in state-space models (SSMs).
 It implements the Particle Marginal Metropolis-Hastings (PMMH) for Bayesian inference.

-> **Note:** This package is under active development and may undergo
-> significant changes.
-It is not yet recommended for production use.

 ## Installation

 You can install the development version of bayesSSM from